 File Destinations Tab

-The File Destinations Tab maps the Column Names form the File Columns tab to columns in the Destination Table(s.)
+The File Destinations Tab maps the Column Names from the File Columns tab to columns in the Destination Table(s.)
 In this case there will be one Destination Table: X_RMS_RSD_CSV_HOLDING.
-The Seq, Destination Column, and Source Column will map the columns form the file columns tab to the destination table.
+The Seq, Destination Column, and Source Column will map the columns from the file columns tab to the destination table.
 The columns should all have the same name since this is a custom destination table.
 The Column names are dictated in Appendix A. Appendix A will be used to fill out the values to configure this part of the form.

 Procedure